Jonny Greenwood: 2000–2003: Kid A, Amnesiac and Hail to the Thief

-2003—2005: Bodysong and first solo work
+2003–2006: Bodysong and first orchestral work

 In 2003, Greenwood released his first solo work, the soundtrack for the documentary film Bodysong.
 It incorporates guitar, jazz, and classical music.
+Greenwood played instruments such as the ondes Martenot, banjo, glass harmonica and vocoder, and employed the Gerard Presencer jazz quartet.
 In 2004, Greenwood and Yorke contributed to the Band Aid 20 single "Do They Know It's Christmas?", produced by Godrich.

 Greenwood's first work for orchestra, Smear, was premiered by the London Sinfonietta in March 2004.
+In 2005, Greenwood curated a concert as part of the Ether festival in London at with the London Sinfonietta.
+It featured a new version of Smear, the new work Piano for Children, and performances of pieces by classical modernist composers.
+With the orchestra, Greenwood also performed two Radiohead songs with Yorke: "Where Bluebirds Fly" and "Weird Fishes / Arpeggi".

-In May, Greenwood was appointed composer-in-residence to the BBC Concert Orchestra, for whom he wrote "Popcorn Superhet Receiver" (2005), which won the Radio 3 Listeners' Award at the 2006 BBC British Composer Awards.
-The piece was inspired by radio static and the elaborate, dissonant tone clusters of Penderecki's Threnody to the Victims of Hiroshima (1960).
-Greenwood wrote the piece by recording individual tones on viola, then manipulating and overdubbing them in Pro Tools.
-As part of his prize, Greenwood received £10,000 from the PRS Foundation towards a commission for a new orchestral work.
+In May 2004, Greenwood was appointed composer-in-residence to the BBC Concert Orchestra.
+Radiohead's co-manager, Bryce Edge, said Greenwood would use the residency to learn how orchestras work.
+For the BBC, Greenwood wrote "Popcorn Superhet Receiver" (2005), inspired by radio static and the elaborate, dissonant tone clusters of Penderecki's Threnody to the Victims of Hiroshima (1960).
+He wrote the piece by recording individual tones on viola, then manipulating and overdubbing them in Pro Tools.
+For "Popcorn Supherhet Receiver", Greenwood was named Composer of the Year by BBC Radio 3.

-For the 2005 film Harry Potter and the Goblet of Fire, Greenwood appeared as part of the wizard rock band Weird Sisters with the Radiohead drummer Philip Selway, the Pulp members Jarvis Cocker and Steve Mackey, the electronica artist Jason Buckle and the Add N to (X) member Steven Claydon.
-At the 2005 Ether Festival, Greenwood and Yorke performed "Arpeggi" with the London Sinfonietta orchestra and the Arab Orchestra of Nazareth.
-It was released in a different arrangement on Radiohead's seventh album, In Rainbows (2007), retitled "Weird Fishes/Arpeggi".
+For the 2005 film Harry Potter and the Goblet of Fire, Greenwood and the Radiohead drummer, Philip Selway, appeared as the wizard rock band Weird Sisters alongside Jarvis Cocker, Steve Mackey, Steven Claydon and Jason Buckle.
+They recorded three songs for the soundtrack and appeared in the film.
+Greenwood contributed piano to "The Eraser" from Yorke's debut solo album, The Eraser (2006).